julius-boettger/software-list/README.md

 	- I could not find any better link, using this package without other LXDE components seems to be rather rare
 - [lxappearance](https://github.com/lxde/lxappearance): Tool to set GTK themes, cursors, icons, ...
 - [PCManFM](https://github.com/lxde/pcmanfm): File manager

+# Proprietary (but Privacy-Respecting!) + Cross-Platform Software
+> I thought hard about referencing any proprietary software, but [Obsidian](https://obsidian.md/), being among my favorite software in general, made me do it.
+- [Obsidian](https://github.com/obsidianmd/obsidian-releases): Markdown-based extensible note-taking app (also supports freehand drawing, pens, creating diagrams of all sorts, ...)